csillag/inner-peace/app/lib/dmp/README.dmp.md

-# fancy-matcher
+# dmp
-## Sophisticated plain text searching
+## diff-match-patch wrapper module for Angular.js

 ## What is it

-This module is a simple wrapper for [google-diff-match-patch](http://code.google.com/p/google-diff-match-patch/)
+This Angular.js module is a simple wrapper for [google-diff-match-patch](http://code.google.com/p/google-diff-match-patch/). written in CoffeeScript.

 It only exposes the text search functions of the JS library; the diff and patch functions are only available on the original library.